 4.2.5.
 Quality Control samples reported consisted of one method blank and one set of LCS/LCSD.
 No sample was designated to be spiked as MS/MSD.
 The full list of target compounds was spiked and reported for LCS/LCSD.
-Percent recoveries and percent RPDs were all within the project acceptance limits, except for the following compounds failing maximum 20%RPD, as listed in the table below:
+Percent recoveries and percent RPDs for all the QC samples reported were all within the project acceptance limits.